jose-lopez/ner_tagger/README.md

 The entities_index talks about how present (on average) the entities are in the sentences of a file.
 In this example there is an average of 1.2 entities per sentence.
 On the other hand, the entities_rate talks about how distributed the entities are in the sentences; in other words, the proportion of sentences in the file that have entities.

 4. The reports are saved in the ner_tagger/reports folder.
-The report's name indicates the kind of entity and metric requested, for example: report_ALL_by_index.txt or report_PERSON_by_rate.txt.
+The report's name indicates the kind of entity and the metric requested, for example: report_ALL_by_index.txt or report_PERSON_by_rate.txt.